What are the most critical topics in human capital management

 Yesterday Lois Melbourne wrote a terrific blog post on the benefits of establishing an agile HR philosophy.
 She notes that “by viewing our talent management processes as a system of interrelated parts, much like software or supply chain development, we can begin to identify weaknesses in the system that need to be fixed.”

-Shaking my head up and down in support, I immediately think of an employee-focused pay for performance strategy as a prime example.
+Nodding my head in support, I immediately think of an employee-focused pay for performance strategy as a prime example.
 As I noted in an earlier blog post, pay for performance is not exactly a new concept these days.
 However, what is novel is the strategy of focusing this policy almost exclusively on the betterment of the employee, rather than the organization.
-This strategy focuses on motivating and rewarding the workforce, and letting achievement of corporate goals be a natural result of a happy workforce.
+This strategy focuses on motivating and rewarding people, and letting achievement of corporate goals be a natural result of a happy workforce.
 An employee-focused pay for performance plan is one that engages the employee for feedback, measures their compensation plans against peers in their industry, and ensures that goals and objectives are made clear to all relevant parties.

-Here are a few different steps that can make pay for performance agile and differentiating.
+Here are a few steps that can make pay-for-performance agile and differentiating.

 Keep performance and compensation separate, yet together.
 Performance management and compensation management have two different goals.
 The former’s is to keep track of an employee’s strengths and weaknesses, successes and failures.
 The latter’s is to ensure that people are compensated correctly based on mathematical formulas and data.
 Together, they ensure that compensation is in line with results, fairly and honestly.
 They also empower the employee with information and explanation, removing surprises and improving overall morale.

 Keep the lines of communication with employees open.
 Politics is perception.
 If an employee feels like their compensation is without a fair justification, morale falls quickly.
 HR managers and other stakeholders would be wise to solicit as much feedback as possible to manage expectations.